csinva/csinva.github.io/_notes/ml/evaluation.md

   - **false positive rate** = FP / N $= 1 - \text{specificity}$
     - what fraction of the predicted negatives are wrong?
   - **negative predictive value** = tn / (fn + tn)
-    - what percent of the things we predict as negative are negative?
+    - what fraction of the things we predict as negative are negative?
   - **F-score** is harmonic mean of precision and recall: 2 * (prec * rec) / (prec + rec)
 - curves